"But it was working fine!"

 âBut it was working fine!â

-It was.
+It was working fine.
 Four years ago.

 The launch got budget.
 Content creation got budget.
 Someone even set up CI to build and deploy automatically.
-The team celebrated.
-Then moved on.
+The team celebrated, then moved on.

 Framework upgrades, dependency updates, security patches?
-Nobody even brought them up.
-There was no line item for âkeep the docs site alive.â Because it was alive.
+Nobody brought them up.
+There was no line item for âkeep the docs site alive,â because it was alive.
 It was working fine.

 Your docs site didnât break